cmusser/vpnd/README.md

 Here, the network configuration is dynamic due to the nature of mobile hosts and NATs. `vpnd` performs the various network stack configuration changes, making connections easy to establish.
-The gateway discovers the address of the client by passively listening until the client actually begins communication.
+The gateway discovers the address of the client host by passively listening until the client actually begins communication.
 When the connection becomes active, the gateway host providess the client with an address on its local network and becomes an ARP proxy for that address.
 This arrangement allows